Resurrection Lutheran Church COVID-19 Mitigation Plan

 - The public entering the church will be asked to wash their hands immediately upon entering the church.
 Some entrances have hand-sanitizer dispensers (that use sanitizers of greater than 60% alcohol) that can be used for hand hygiene in place of soap and water, as long as hands are not visibly soiled.

 - Staff, congregation members, volunteers and the public are being instructed to cover their mouth and nose with their sleeve or a tissue when coughing or sneezing and to avoid touching their face with their hands, in particular their mouth, nose and eyes.
 They should dispose of tissues in the trash and wash or sanitize their hands immediately afterward.

 - Respiratory etiquette will be supported by making tissues and trash receptacles available to all staff, congregation members, volunteers and the public.

-- Six-foot distancing must be maintained between non-household (bubble) members.
+- Gatherings will allow for six-foot distancing between non-household (bubble) members.